Buy me a hot chocolate! | About Me

 I run Windows 11 on my gaming rig for the time being just because I am using it like an appliance and using Windows for what it’s best at: Gaming.

-And maybe this is just blockquotejudice and over time it’ll win me over but for the time being I don’t think so.
+And maybe this is just prejudice and over time it’ll win me over but for the time being I don’t think so.
 So long as I keep using this Mac as my workstation and also largely due to Apple ecosystem lock-in I am not switching to Windows any time soon.

 Copyright Alex Narayan - 2024